-Bắc Ninh Travel Guide
+Bắc Ninh City

-City City in Bac Ninh Province, Vietnam
+City in Bac Ninh Province, Vietnam

 Bắc Ninh keeps its place in Vietnamese music: travelers come for Quan họ folk singing events, ancient pagodas and craft villages like Đình Bảng, plus short trips from Hanoi to see traditional workshops and temple festivals.

-Why Visit Bắc Ninh? #
+Why Visit Bắc Ninh?#

 A short drive from Hanoi, Bắc Ninh is a center for Quan Họ folk singing and seasonal temple festivals that reveal northern Vietnam’s musical traditions.
 Village communal houses and pagodas host performances, while craft and lacquerware villages nearby produce traditional handicrafts visitors can see and buy.
 The province’s culinary specialties and weekend markets add sensory texture, making Bắc Ninh a cultural stop for those keen on live folk music, temple architecture and artisanal craft-making.